spicelang/spice/docs/docs/language/builtins.md

 title: Builtin Functions
 ---

-Spice offers two builtin functions out of the box.
+Spice offers five builtin functions out of the box.
 Those can be used anywhere without having to be imported manually and can be used to establish a minimal setup for testing or the like.

 ## The `printf` builtin
 Printf works the same as the `printf` function in C and is designed for printing a string to the standard text output (cout).